DragAditya/Project-TelegramBOT/README.md

-# 🚀 Zultra Bot v2.0 - Production-Ready Telegram Bot
+# 🚀 Zultra Bot v2.0 - Advance Telegram Bot

 A bulletproof, production-ready Telegram bot with zero errors, complete error handling, clean modular architecture, and enterprise-grade features.
 Built for 24/7 operation on platforms like Render, Vercel, Railway, and more.